enkindle/StickyTracker/README.md

 # GekkoTrakr

 This project will allow the user to track their gecko collection, and in the future their whole breeding business.
-The prototype will be fleshed out initially using Foundation to start.
+The prototype will be fleshed out initially using Foundation as a starting point.